 WATCH OUR VIDEO: Understanding the civil penalty process

-Why did I recieve a notice of civil penalty?
+Why did I receive a notice of civil penalty?

-You recieved a notice of civil penalty because you failed to pay your toll within 80 days of when you traveled.
-Before you recieve a notice of civil penalty you should have recieved two toll bills, one within 15 days of traveling and another approximately 30 days after traveling.
+You received a notice of civil penalty because you failed to pay your toll within 80 days of when you traveled.
+Before you receive a civil penalty you should have received two toll bills, the first within 15 days of traveling and another approximately 30 days after traveling.
 If you fail to pay the full amount of the toll bill by the due date listed on the bill it becomes a civil penalty and a $40 penalty will be assessed for each unpaid transaction.
 You must pay the penalty plus all accumulated tolls and fees.

 What are my options if I receive a civil penalty?

-After receiving a civil penalty, you have up to 20 days to pay or dispute the civil penalty by scheduling an in person hearing or send in a written dispute.
+After receiving a civil penalty, you have up to 20 days to pay or dispute the civil penalty by scheduling an in person hearing or submitting a written dispute.
 You must schedule a hearing by the due date listed on your civil penalty.

 How do I pay a civil penalty?